AgnostiqHQ/covalent-slurm-plugin/README.md

     return x + y
 ```

 Alternatively, specifying a `SlurmExecutor` instance allows users customize behavior scoped to specific tasks.
 The `prerun_commands` parameter can be used here to provide a list of shell commands to execute before submitting the workflow.
 Similarly, the `postrun_commands` parameter takes a list of shell commands to execute *after* submitting the script.
+Finally, the `srun_append` parameter can be used to modify the call to `srun` that submits the workflow, by adding commands outside the scope of `srun`'s options.

 An example of a custom executor instance is shown below: